Detecting the early optical flashes of gamma-ray bursts with small telescope arrays: The telescope array

 \section{The \last telescope array}

 \last is an array of small optical telescopes.
-The first node of \last is currently being instrumented at the Weizmann Astrophysical Observatory in the south of Israel.
+The first node of \last is currently being instrumented at the Weizmann Astrophysical Observatory in the south of Israel, as shown in Fig.~\ref{fig:last_node}, and described in \cite{2023PASP..135f5001O}.
 Additional facilities are being planned, pending funding.

-A single node of \last nominally comprises 48 telescopes, installed on 12 independent mounts, which are housed inside a rolling-roof enclosure. \last telescopes are 27.9~cm $\mathrm{F/2.2}$ Rowe-Ackermann Schmidt Astrographs (RASA) from Celestron.
+A single node of \last nominally comprises 48 telescopes, installed on 12 independent mounts, which are housed inside a rolling-roof enclosure.
+LAST uses Xerxes equatorial mounts.
+These employ a pair of direct-drive motors, which can produce torques of 60 N-m (hour angle), and 33 N-m (decl.). \last telescopes are 27.9~cm $\mathrm{F/2.2}$ Rowe-Ackermann Schmidt Astrographs (RASA) from Celestron.
 Each has a \fov, $\numDegDot{3}{3} \times \numDegDot{2}{2} \approx 7.4$~\degsqr, when coupled to full-frame (${36 \times 24}$~mm) detectors.
 The cameras are of type QHY600M, with back-illuminated thermoelectrically cooled Sony IMX-455 CMOS sensors.